Forter raises $300M on a $3B valuation to combat e-commerce fraud – TechCrunch

 E-commerce is on the rise, but that also means the risk, and occurrence, of e-commerce fraud is, too.
-Now, Forter, one of the startups building a business to tackle that malicious activity, has closed $300 million in funding — a sign both of the size of the issue, and its success in tackling it to date.
+Now, Forter, one of the startups building a business to tackle that malicious activity, has closed $300 million in funding — a sign both of the size of the issue and its success in tackling it to date.

 The new funding, a Series F, values Forter at $3 billion — notable not least because the funding is coming only about six months since Forter’s previous round, a $125 million Series E that valued it at over $1.3 billion.